Personal Growth and Small Business: How My Past Shaped the Business I Run Today

 Dana

-Dana is the founder of Snow Moon Therapies, offering holistic therapies and mobile personal training, and also runs Gather and Grow, a community-focused networking space for self-employed business owners.
+Dana is the founder of Snow Moon Therapies, offering holistic therapies and mobile personal training.
+She also runs Gather and Grow, a community-focused networking space for self-employed business owners.
 Dana guides the conversation into boundaries, mindset, and personal growth alongside business.

 This episode is for you if: